TransparentHealth/healthcare-trustmark/README.md

 This document was created to standardize the way Identity Assurance Levels are communicated electronically.
-It is based on NIST SP 800-63-3 (Digital Identity Guidelines), but it includes one additional Identity Assurance Level "1.5".
-This is used when some real world corroporating is given but thwe identity assurance does not quite meet the level 2 as defined by NIST.
+It is based on NIST SP 800-63-3 (Digital Identity Guidelines), where Identity Assuance Levels are defined as `1`, `2`, or `3`.
+The Trustmark adds one additional Identity Assurance Level, `1.5`.  `1/5` is for when some corroborating evidence is given but the Identity Assurance Level does not quite meet Level `2` as defined by NIST SP 800-63-3 (Digital Identity Guidelines).

-While designed with OpenID Connect in mind, this can be applied to other systems including LDAP, SAML, or user profile calls using OAuth2.
-For example, a user profile request may include the name\value pair `vot`=`P2`, to indicate a user has undergone identity proofing to a NIST Identity Assurance Level of IAL1.5.
-Communicating an `IAL` of `1`,,`1.5`, `2`, or `3` was the motivation of this document, but it also provides a basic mapping for `AAL`.
-See scope and security sections for use and implementation guidance.